Types of Evaluations in Instructional Design

 Scriven saw the need to distinguish the formative and summative roles of curriculum evaluation.
 While Scriven preferred summative evaluations — performing a final evaluation of the project or person, he did come to acknowledge Cronbach's merits of formative evaluation — part of the process of curriculum development used to improve the course while it is still fluid (he believed it contributes more to the improvement of education than evaluation used to appraise a product).

-In Paul Saettler's (1990) history of instructional technology, he describes the two evaluations (pp. 430-431) in the context of how they were used in developing Sesame Street and The Electric Company by the Children's Television Workshop.
+In Paul Saettler's (1990) history of instructional technology, he describes the two evaluations in the context of how they were used in developing Sesame Street and The Electric Company by the Children's Television Workshop.
 CTW used formative evaluations for identify and defining program designs that could provide reliable predictors of learning for particular learners.
 They later used summative evaluations to prove their efforts (to quite good effect I might add).
 While Saettler praises CTW for a significant landmark in the technology of instructional design, he warns that it is still tentative and should be seen more as a point of departure rather than a fixed formula.

 Saettler defines the two types of evaluations as: 1) formative is used to refine goals and evolve strategies for achieving goals, while 2) summative is undertaken to test the validity of a theory or determine the impact of an educational practice so that future efforts may be improved or modified.

-Thus, using Misanchuk's defining terms will normally achieve more accurate measurements; however, the cost is quite high as it is highly resource intensive, particularly with time because of all the pre-work that has to be performed in the design phase: create, trial, redo, trial, redo, trial, redo, etc.; and all preferably without using the target population.
+Thus, using Misanchuk's defining terms will normally achieve more accurate measurements; however, the cost is higher as it is highly resource intensive, particularly with time because of all the pre-work that has to be performed in the design phase: create, trial, redo, trial, redo, trial, redo, etc.; and all preferably without using the target population.

 However, most organizations are demanding shorter design times.
-Thus the formative part is moved over to the other methods, such as through the use of rapid prototyping and using testing and evaluations methods to improve as one moves on.
+Thus the formative part is moved over to the other methods, such as the use of rapid prototyping and using testing and evaluations methods to improve as one moves on.
 Which of course is not as accurate but it is more appropriate to most organizations as they are not really that interested in accurate measurements of the content but rather the end product — skilled and knowledgeable workers.

-Misanchuk's defining terms basically puts all the water in a container for accurate measurements while the typical organization estimates the volume of water running in a stream.
+Misanchuk's defining terms puts all the water in a container for accurate measurements while the typical organization estimates the volume of water running in a stream.

 Go to the next section: Kirkpatrick's Four Levels of Evaluation